 CRT HRS:03 LEC HRS:02 LAB HRS:04 This course focuses on the fundamentals of writing news for the mass media.
 This course includes instruction in methods and techniques for gathering, processing and delivering news in a professional manner.
+Prerequisite: Completion of READ 0090 or ENGL 0091 or

-Prerequisite: READ 0090 or ENGL 0091 or equivalent.
+Prerequisite: Completion of READ 0090 or ENGL 0091 or equivalent.